-Disclaimer: I’m not an expert on the U.S. in WWII.
-But I have read everything about the redoubtable Louis Zamperini, who tells unforgettably of a Japanese-American dude he hung out with in college, an accentless man who loved mom and apple pie…and then turned up in Japan as an interrogator for the Imperial secret police.
+No incarcerated Japanese-American was ever convicted of espionage or sabotage.
+But I have read everything about the redoubtable Louis Zamperini, who tells unforgettably of a dude he hung out with in college, an accentless man who loved mom and apple pie…and then turned up in Japan as an interrogator for the Imperial secret police.

-Of course there were a few spies among all the people of Japanese descent in America in 1942.
-And of course there are Americans now with violent extremist loyalties, and some of them are Muslims.
+Of course there are Americans now with violent extremist loyalties, and some of them are Muslims.

 I don’t have a prescription here, except to say that we tried interning folks, and that sucked, so let’s not do it again.
 I’m not so much arguing the politics as asking for more nuance.

 The Japanese-American internment was, in some ways, the result of laziness.
 They’ve got slanty eyes; stick ‘em over there.
 Don’t bother trying to sift out those who are actually guilty.
 They all look the same.
 I sympathize with that instinct.
 I feel it on the subway looking at someone in a chador.